telerik-boneyard/Platform-Knowledge-Base/troubleshooting/troubleshooting-ios-push-notification-error-devicetokennotfortopic.md

 ## Cause

-This error is returned from the Apple Push Notficiation service (APNs) when the presented push notifications token does not match the topic specified at the time of sending.
-In the context of {{site.tp}} means that the token was issued to an app with a given Apple App ID but the server push SSL certificate is configured for another Apple App ID.
+This error is returned from the Apple Push Notficiation service (APNs) when the presented push notifications token attributes does not match the topic specified at the time of sending.
+In the context of {{site.tp}} this means the token was issued to an app with a given Apple App ID but the server push SSL certificate is configured for another Apple App ID.
 When the service is sending the push notifications to APNs they determine the topic (usually this is the App ID) and know how to address the notification to the particular device.
 In this case the topic (read "App ID") does not match on the device, hence the error.

 ## Solution